Vincentyh/const_test/readme.txt

-git is a git
+git is a git haha
-git is two gits
+git is two gits free